-“When Life Hurts, Writing Can Help,” is the blending of my prior separate sites, inspired by that commonality of themes in the experience of serious or debilitating illnesses and traumatic or challenging life circumstances.
-Our emotions, beliefs, and sense of selves may be turned upside down for a time.
-Writing, when we experience these kinds of events, can help.
-As was my intent in the two original blogs, this site is meant to be a resource to encourage and inspire you to write from your own life challenges of illness, loss, or other hardships.
+“When Life Hurts, Writing Can Help,” is inspired by the many years of research on writing and healing.
+The personal experience of serious or debilitating illnesses and traumatic or challenging life circumstances can have negative effects on emotions, beliefs, and one’s sense of self.
+Life may be turned upside down for a time.
+Writing, when we experience these kinds of events, can help us heal.
+Inspired by my many years of leading expressive writing groups for many patients and others dealing with the challenges of illness and difficult life chapters, the site content is meant to be a resource to encourage and inspire you to write from your life challenges of illness, loss, or other hardships.

 Why write?
 A significant number of studies have demonstrated that it can actually be good for your health (Pennebaker et al, 1986-2016).
 When you repress emotions and silence your stories, you feel worse, and your ability to heal is weakened.
 Writing offers you the safety to unearth and express all that you think and feel.
 When you begin to shape those thoughts and feelings into stories or poetry, the process of writing helps you make sense of your struggles and cope more effectively with the emotional roller coaster that any debilitating or painful life event can trigger.